Connected algebraic groups acting on three-dimensional Mori fibrations: Introduction

+The next result, whose proof is elementary, is certainly well-known from specialists but we could not find a suitable reference.
+Therefore we chose to recall it and write a complete proof.

-\begin{propositionA} \emph{(Lemma~\ref{lemma:linear} and Corollary~\ref{cor Auts cubic threefold})} Let $X$ be a variety which is rationally connected $($i.e.~two general points of $X$ are connected by a rational curve$)$.
+\begin{propositionA} \emph{(Lemma~\ref{lemma:linear} and Corollary~\ref{cor Auts cubic threefold})} Let $X$ be a rationally connected variety $($i.e.~two general points of $X$ are connected by a rational curve$)$.
 Then every algebraic subgroup $G \subseteq \Bir(X)$ is a linear algebraic group.

 Suppose moreover that $\car(\k)=0$, $\dim(X)=3$, and $X$ is not rational $($for instance $X$ is a smooth projective cubic threefold$)$.
 Then every connected algebraic subgroup of $\Bir(X)$ is trivial.
 In particular, $\Autz(X)$ is trivial. \end{propositionA}